benjamincrozat/content/posts/tailwind-css.md

 [Learn more](https://tailwindcss.com/docs/theme) on the official documentation.

-### Use Visual Studio Code plugins to work more efficiently with Tailwind CSS
+### Work more efficiently with Tailwind CSS using Visual Studio Code plugins

 #### Tailwind CSS IntelliSense